 As I was getting ready to leave this amazing quiet corner, I fell in love with its rawness.
 The stillness in the air and happiness in the faces of the people floored me completely.
 That unpretentious nature of the people was so overwhelming that it left me wondering about other parts of the world, where I find most of them are so mechanical.
 I don’t wonder anymore, why Bhutan is called the Kingdom of Happiness.

-My Trip to Bhutan was sponsored by Bhutan Bookings .
+I was invited to Bhutan on a press trip by Bhutan Bookings .